 An eternity ago, when I started writing this review (earlier today), I mentioned a bit of a substitute for the lack of character autographs.
 And that’s the nice postcard below with a picture of all the characters present at your meal.

 And on the opposite side of the character card, you’ll find each of the character’s autographs.

-There is a plush version of each character available for those who feel the need to take part of the experience home with you.
+There is a plush version of each character available for those who feel the need to take the experience home with you.

 Here is the pricing for the souvenirs.
 They are also available downstairs in the resort’s gift shop, La Boutique.